access-ci-org/Toolkit-Docs/docs/toolkits/xcbc-installation.md

 to request that the compute nodes pull the files from the master.
 While they are automatically synced every 5 minutes, this will force an update immediately.

-Next, become the new user, via `su - testuser`.
+Next, become the new user, via `su - test-user`.

 Open your text editor of choice, and create a (very) simple slurm batch file